FisaGamer/docs/docs/troubleshooting.md

 the sending of e-mails is not correctly configured, for this check the configuration of the sending of emails on the admin panel of your site.

+### When Azuriom is installed locally, updates and themes/plugins are not available

+If when you go in the "Updates" tab and do "Check for updates", you get this error:
+`curl: (60) SSL certificate: unable to get local issuer certificate`, just  follow the following steps:
+1) Download the latest `cacert.pem` on https://curl.haxx.se/ca/cacert.pem
+1) Add this line in the php.ini (replace `/path/to/cacert.pem` by the location of the `cacert.pem` file):
+    ```
+    curl.cainfo="/path/to/cacert.pem""
+    ```
+1) Restart PHP

 ### The file has not been uploaded when uploading an image

 This problem occurs when you upload an image with a weight greater than the